Get,

 8. Reversing Sun Damage

-Sun damage can hurt skin’s looks and health.
+Sun damage can hurt the skin’s looks and health.
 But RLT might be able to help.
-By speeding up skin repair and collagen production, RLT could be helpful to manage sun-damaged skin and lessen the appearance of fine lines and wrinkles.
+By speeding up skin repair and collagen production, RLT could be helpful in managing sun-damaged skin and lessen the appearance of fine lines and wrinkles10.

 Dr. Rajeev Singh, BAMS